Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Tools: Maximal Inequalities for Matrices and Empirical Processes

+for some (possibly different) absolute constant $C$. \end{lemma} This version of the Khinchin inequality is proven in Section 3 of \cite{Rudelson1999}.
+We also provide some details of the proof in the Appendix.
 The notable feature of this inequality is the $\sqrt{\log k }$ factor instead of the $\sqrt{k}$ factor expected from the conventional maximal inequalities based on entropy.
 This inequality due to \cite{LustPicardPisier} generalizes the Khinchin inequality for vectors.
 A version of this inequality was derived by \cite{GuedonRudelson} using generalized entropy (majorizing measure) arguments.
 This is a striking example where the use of generalized entropy yields drastic improvements over the use of entropy.
 Prior to this, \cite{Talagrand1996} provided ellipsoidal examples where the difference between the two approaches was even more extreme.